OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

 }
 ```

+!!! note
-Templating the configuration and configuring a container per tenant works the same way as for Azure Media Storage; follow its documentation above.
+    Templating the configuration and configuring a container per tenant work the same way as for Azure Media Storage; follow its documentation above.